mogu-lab/mogu-lab.github.io/_posts/2023-10-09-primer-on-sitb.md

 ---
-title: A Primer on Suicide Research
+title: A Primer for Research on Self-Injurious Thoughts and Behaviors
 tags: [Mental Health]
 style: fill
 color: info